wxb9585/Dalek1/README.md

 # Dalek1
-This is the small lego robot controlling python file, just for fun, project from computer society.
+This is the small lego robot controlling python file, just for fun.
+This is a project from computer society.